nullmedium/TimeTrack/README.md

 # TimeTrack

 TimeTrack is a comprehensive web-based time tracking application built with Flask that provides enterprise-level time management capabilities for teams and organizations.
-The application features role-based access control, project management, team collaboration, and secure authentication.
+The application features multi-tenancy support, role-based access control, project management, team collaboration, billing/invoicing, and secure authentication with 2FA and password reset functionality.
+It includes a Progressive Web App (PWA) interface with mobile-optimized features.

 ## Features